MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - If the same version of the guide is open on the PC and HoloLens, the app will automatically refresh when it detects that you've made a change in the other app.
 For example, if you have a guide open on HoloLens and add a new step on the PC, the guide will automatically refresh on HoloLens.
 You may notice the refresh process.
-- When adding text in the PC applications, the auto publish only activates when you click outside the text box.
+- When adding text in the PC application, the auto publish only activates when you click outside the text box.
 If you add text to a step and keep your cursor in the text box and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
 This issue will be addressed in our next release.